project-oak/oak/oak_functions/README.md

 apparent restriction is the use of a read-only in-memory storage.
 With a distributed runtime, however, it should be possible to use Oak Functions for applications that require a larger storage.

-We have an experimental support for ML-inference using TensorFlow models in Oak Functions.
-The benefit of this, compared to running ML-inference on-device, is that the model will remain protected and secure.